-In this blog, litigation Lawyer Sioban Calcott, gives an insight into her top tips for avoiding bad debts.
+In this blog, our litigation Lawyer, gives an insight into their top tips for avoiding bad debts.

 As we inevitably head into what is likely to be one of the deepest economic recessions in our lifetimes, it is fair to say that many businesses are struggling to find the cash to pay their creditors.

 It would perhaps be utopia to imagine a world where invoices were paid immediately on their due date and you did not have to spend time chasing payment.
 However, the reality will be that customers will be placed on “stop” because of overdue accounts.
 Suppliers will send threatening letters to their customers and, in many cases, litigation may need to ensue to recover payments that are due.